szymond44/NBA-over-under-model/METHODOLOGY.md

 ### 🔥 The chaos model (the reactant)

 * **Goal:** capturing volatility and modern meta-shifts.
-* **Data:** trains only on data since Jan 1, 2024.
-This acts as a "memory wipe," forcing the model to ignore older, slower-paced eras of basketball.
+* **Data:** trains only on data since  2023/2024 season.
+This forces the model to take into account higher paced era of basketball (which was these 2 seaons)
 * **Hyperparameters:**
 * `learning_rate`: 0.05 (aggressive learning)
 * `max_depth`: 8 (deep trees to model complex, specific interactions)